12grapes/node-challenge/README.md

 **Tips:**

-* Make sure to remain focused and not get side-tracked, or the challenge will take more then 4 hours to complete.
+* Make sure to remain focused and not get side-tracked, or the challenge will take more than 4 hours to complete.
-* We are also not expecting production ready code, so you can leave out some aspects you would judge important (however, documenting them is always a plus).
+* We are also not expecting production ready code, so you can leave out some aspects you would otherwise consider important (however, documenting these decisions is always a plus).